My French Chronicles : July 2023

-I’m writing those French chronicles while it’s been raining most of the day.
-I really like this kind of weather (and if it’s foggy, it’s even better), so I’m really glad not to be suffering from the summer heat.
-It’s good for the trees and flowers, a little less so for the tomatoes which, even though they’re already well formed, suffer a little from the low temperatures at night.
-But the fact that the temperatures are rather mild also means that I’m able to do a lot more than usual, as we don’t stay cooped up in the house with the shutters closed waiting for the temperature to deign to drop.
-It’s also good weather for the dahlias, which suffered greatly last year from lack of water and which give me the opportunity to decorate the house with pretty bouquets.
-Not to mention the fact that July is jam-making month and also birthday month, so we spend a lot of time in the kitchen between copper basins and cake-making…
+I’m writing my Summer French chronicles while it’s raining outside.
+I really like this kind of weather (if it’s foggy, it’s even better), and I’m really glad not to be suffering from the summer heat yet.
+This weather is good for the trees and flowers, a little less so for the tomatoes which, even though they’re already well formed, suffer a little from the low temperatures at night.
+But the fact that they are rather mild also means that I’m able to do a lot more than usual, as we don’t stay cooped up in the house with the shutters closed, waiting for the heat to subside.
+It’s also good weather for the dahlias, which suffered greatly last year from lack of water.
+I’m really happy because this will give me the opportunity to decorate the house with pretty bouquets this summer.
+Not to mention the fact that July is jam-making month and we celebrate quite a few birthdays this month in our family, so we spend a lot of time in our French country kitchen…

-I may be making a return trip to Brittany in August, and I’m looking forward to picking figs from my grandmother’s garden to make pies.
-Many years ago, my mother bought a beautiful young fig tree from Plantymen (Erwan Tymen’s nursery, which unfortunately no longer exists), which produces delicious figs when there’s no frost in spring.
-But in the meantime, I’m enjoying Paris in the evenings – the Parisians are starting to leave on vacation, but the tourists are coming back in droves – and the countryside at weekends, where there’s always something to do, as I’ll tell you below…
+Speaking about cooking, I may be making a return trip to Brittany in August, and I’m looking forward to picking figs from my grandmother’s garden to make pies with almond cream.
+Many years ago, my mother bought a beautiful young fig tree producing delicious figs from Plantymen (famous landscape designer Erwan Tymen’s nursery, which unfortunately no longer exists).
+I’ve always wanted to make jam with them but I’ve never had time.
+In the meantime, I’m enjoying Paris in the weekdays – we Parisians are starting to leave on vacation so it’s nice to walk among the tourists and pretend to be one as well.
+There is always something to discover in our beautiful city!

 The perfect month to make jams at home

-Every year, my mother and I make jam with fruit from our garden.
-We don’t like to buy too much, because we know we’re only using healthy produce (apart from redcurrants and then mirabelles later in the season, which we always buy because there aren’t enough of them) and because it’s a real pleasure to open a good homemade jam in autumn or the middle of winter.
+Every year, my Mom and I make about thirty jars of jam with fruits from our garden.
+We don’t usually buy jam at the grocery store, because we know we’re only using organic produce and simple ingredients, and mainly because it’s a real pleasure to make them together.
+What a pleasure it is to open a good homemade jam for breakfast on a foggy autumn morning!

 Country bouquets have the advantage of being easy to make and not demanding perfection.
 And they’re lovely with airy, colorful flowers and fern leaves to complement them.
-I like to set a rustic, pastoral, prairie-style table while sharing a good, simple meal with my family.
+I like to set a rustic, prairie-style table while sharing a good, simple meal with my family and friends.
+I always try to set the table outdoors during the summer and make it look poetic.
+Flowers from the garden or the prairies around wild be picked, vintage tableware and country style napkins will be used.
+Add a few candles in funny hues and you’re ready to invite your loved ones over!
+I share more photos of this tablescape below.

-Dahlias are one of the most interesting flowers in the garden, thanks to their great variety and the different colors available.
-What’s more, they’re an ideal choice because they bloom from July to October.
-What’s more, they hold up well in bouquets and are perfect for small, medium and large arrangements.
+Dahlias are one of the most interesting flowers we grow, thanks to their great variety and the different colors that you can pick.
+I love having lots of dahlias because they bloom from July to October, and they hold up well in bouquets.
+Also, dahlias have different heights (depending on what variety you chose to plant), so they are perfect for small, medium and large arrangements.

-I plan to write an article on my favorite varieties soon, and share with you some good planting and care practices.
+I plan to write an article on my favorite dahlias soon, and share with you some planting and care advice.

 In the meantime, take a look at the page dedicated to bouquets, and in particular those made with these magnificent flowers.